top of page

 P1000833.jpg

 In the Dehcho region (Northwest Territories), "drunken forests" are a sign of thawing permafrost.
-The conversion of forests into wetlands alters the transport of organic carbon and mercury to lake ecosystems.
+The conversion of forests into wetlands alters the transport of organic carbon and mercury to lake ecosystems (Photo credit: J. Thienpont)

-Lake Nipigon is the largest inland lake found entirely within Ontario borders.
-It is part of the Laurentian Great Lakes drainage basin, located ~80 km north of Lake Superior.
-A history of mining, water diversions for hydroelectric power, and climate change have undoubtedly had an impact on lake water quality, yet very little is known about their cumulative effects and how they influence Lake Nipigon's vulnerability to emerging stressors.
-We are working with the Biinjitiwaabik Zaaging Anishinaabek (also known as the Rocky Bay First Nation), Dr. Robert Stewart (Lakehead University), and others to generate a holistic understanding of environmental challenges in the Lake Nipigon watershed.
-Our lab will conduct a paleolimnological reconstruction of environmental change over the last 300-500 years in small bays of Lake Nipigon.
+Lake Nipigon is the largest lake located entirely within Ontario, the 13th largest lake in North America, and the 38th largest lake in the world, and the headwaters of Lake Superior.
+A history of mining, water diversions, dams, and climate change have undoubtedly had an impact on lake water quality, yet very little is known about their cumulative effects and how they influence Lake Nipigon's vulnerability to emerging stressors.
+We are working with the Biinjitiwaabik Zaaging Anishinaabek and Lakehead University researchers to generate a holistic understanding of environmental challenges in the Lake Nipigon watershed.

 DSC_1824.jpg